Clafou/growthchart.app/_pages/bugs.md

 ## Version 2.0.11

 * If your app crashes (thankfully this should be rare), it will crash again after 10 seconds each time you reopen it due to a faulty crash reporting system.
 Yes, the crash reporting system crashes!
-If this affects you please don't delete the app, just wait for the 2.0.12 update which is coming shortly.
-Alternatively please email me (feedback@clafou.com) and I will send you an update directly to fix it.
-Apologies!
+This bug has now been fixed, so if this affects you please download the newer update (version 2.0.12).
+To do so, open the App Store, search for the app, open its page and tap on the Update button.

 ## Is something wrong?